 If it’s your 1st visit to Mary Mac’s, be sure to ask for your complimentary cup of Pot Likker…mmm mmm.
 And, don’t forget to treat yourself to the Southern classic, Fried Okra.

 Some traditions at Mary Mac’s are kept for sentimental reasons; some are maintained because they work so well.
 We keep pencils on the tables for filling out orders, a practice that Mary McKenzie originally started so if an order was incorrect it would not be the server’s fault.
 Also, in the era before sophisticated computers, individually written orders were an easy way to keep track of how many customers ate at Mary Mac’s each day.
 These days we use computers to track sales, but the pencils and guest-written orders remain.

 Although famous for our Sweet Tea (“Table Wine of the South”), Mary Mac’s also features a full bar with our famous house specialties that include The Whiskey Lemonade, Mint Julep & Georgia Peach Martini.

-Mary Mac’s has another very unique feature…our very own Goodwill Ambassador, Jo Carter.
-She personally visits all of our guests giving her specialty back rubs and genuine southern hospitality.
+Mary Mac’s has also been known for another very unique feature…our very own Goodwill Ambassador, Jo Carter.
+She would personally visit all of our guests giving her specialty back rubs and genuine southern hospitality.
 Ms. Jo Carter retired in 2017 but still visits the Tea Room

 We even made a T-shirt in Jo’s honor that says “I got my belly filled and my back rubbed all at Mary Mac’s Tea Room”

 “We just loved the food and atmosphere.
 We were visited at our table by Jo Carter, a true Southern example of hospitality.
 She is a great addition to your business as one can see by watching her flit from table to table and to see the smiles on everyone’s faces.”

 Evelyn & Martha have been working at Mary Mac’s over 40 years!